mstatt/jetson-interface_installer/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Web Scraper Application by Falcons.ai
+## About The Jetson Nano Interface installer by Falcons.ai

 This script is designed to download and build the jetson -interface repository for you to have the basics for development and testing on the Nvidia Jetson nano.